EttusResearch/uhd/host/docs/images.rst

 FX2 firmware builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The sdcc compiler is required to build the FX2 firmware images.
-The build requires that you have a unix-like environment with autotools and make.
+The build requires that you have a unix-like environment with cmake and make.

 See <uhd-repo-path>/firmware/fx2